 They are visually appealing and can be adapted to kids and grown-ups by adding or omitting alcohol.
 So it's a win-win for everyone!

-And similar to the bloody Halloween cupcakes, we use store-bought pantry items for an easy recipe that'll leave you time to enjoy whatever Halloween party is happening in your neighborhood!
+Like the Halloween red jello shots, bloody Halloween cupcakes or the white chocolate ghosts, we use store-bought pantry items for an easy recipe that'll leave you time to enjoy whatever Halloween party is happening in your neighborhood!

 - Easy to make: there's some mixing and then waiting for the gelatin layers to set.